TERRACE OFF ROAD CYCLING ASSOCIATION (TORCA NORTH)

 What do we do at an AGM?

-TORCA Directors will present a review of 2022 projects and events and will also present a vision for 2023 and into the future.
-There will also be a vote to elect the 2023 Board of Directors.
+TORCA Directors will present an overview of the 2024 season.
+There will also be a vote to elect the 2025 Board of Directors.

-The meeting is open to the public but only current members will be eligible to vote on the board of directors.
+The meeting is open to the public but only current members will be eligible to vote for the board of directors elections.

 TORCA Bylaws